hannesdelbeke/brain/Blender PyFlow.md

 	select the `timer` node and the `properties` panel will show execute buttons.
 Click start to start the timer, and stop to stop it. it prints `None` every second in Blender's console. the `doOnce` node is similar, and executes once when clicking the button.
 	![[Blender PyFlow-1725710300844.jpeg]]

-- [ ] learn how to make custom node
+> [!NOTE] delta time issue
+> Delta time seems to not work well. e.g. when set to 0.1, it doesn't print every 0.1 sec.
+Timing is also irregular. sometimes slow, sometimes fast.
+> likely a Qt / Blender timer hookup issue. running without bqt atm.

+- [x] learn how to make custom node made a custom node [createBlenderCube](https://github.com/hannesdelbeke/blender-pyflow/blob/main/createBlenderCube.py) that creates a cube in Blender couldn't figure out how to easily do multi input slots for e.g. positions (int, int, int) default nodes are manually hooked up in `PyFlow\Packages\PyFlowBase\__init__.py`
-- [ ] node to create cube
+	- [x] node to create cube
 	- [ ] node to set position

+overall i m not super impressed.
+- The UI is great, but learning how to make a node is complex.
+- the UI UX flow is also quite rough. e.g. creating a new node is not as fluent as in Unreal.
+- the menu feels a bit poorly designed

-create a plugget package
+- [ ] create a plugget package
 	dependencies
 	- pyflow
 	- bqt